mhamzafaisal1/project-mirror/chitrac-api/docs/api.md

 {
-	"code":3,						Unique ID code for status type "name":"Stop"					Name for the current status type "color":"Red"					Color for Softrol to use for displaying this status },
+	"code":3,						Unique ID code for status type "name":"Stop"					Name for the current status type "color":"Red"					Color for use for displaying this status },
-"timeOnTask":360,					Time on task in seconds for machine "totalCount":216,					Total piece count for machine "efficiency":86.52,					Efficiency across all operators "operators":[
+"timeOnTask":360,					Time on task in seconds for machine "onTime":360,						Powered on time in seconds for machine "totalCount":216,					Total piece count for machine "operators":[
 {
 	"id":117811,					Operator ID